-This is my life right now, and I kinda feel guilty about it.
+This is my life right now, and I feel a little guilty about it!
 It sucks to talk to my American friends who are working their asses off trying to survive in these big expensive cities, exhaustedly collapsing on the couch and having to recover from 50 hour work weeks.
 Even my roommates are always like, “tienes trabajo hoy?” and I’m like “um….nope…” and maybe it’s my own self-consciousness about this, but I feel like they’re like, wut r u doing in our country, mooching off our government with your fancy private healthcare?? here I am, making a living (a tiny amount of money and not saving anything, mind you, but I can still eat comfortably) by speaking my native language.
 Which brings me to another thought that has been circulating around in the old noggin’ lately…

 Is teaching English as a second language contributing to linguistic imperialism?

 Or would I just feel more deserving if I was an actual teacher here with a full work load?
 Would I feel like I deserved to have the free time that I do?
 Am I just internalizing broader societal issues at large because I have a deeply instilled guilt complex and I overthink shit??????

 I had this fear my last year of college, when I was toying with ideas on how to travel and ideally make money.
 Doing research led me to discover that it’s quite difficult to get a work visa within the EU unless you have a special niche set of skills, or unless you are a native English speaker.
 I did WorkAway volunteer work first, and then eventually decided I wanted to get paid to travel, was gung-ho on learning Spanish and wanted to go for this program.
 And here we are now…..and this nagging thought has again reached it’s way back to me.

 I can’t speak for other countries, (though I definitely have my assumptions) but the harsh reality is that Spain as a country is completely saturated in English. (and often by extension of media, American culture).